 Restricted License Under Sobriety Court Law

-Another benefit to an offender is that if a repeat offender is admitted to a Sobriety Court program their vehicle is exempt from forfeiture and immobilization.
-This is true as long as that person is in good standing or satisfactorily completes the program.
+Another benefit to an offender is that if a repeat offender is admitted to a Sobriety Court program, their vehicle is exempt from forfeiture and immobilization.
+The exemption from forfeiture stays in place as long as that person is in good standing or satisfactorily completes the program.